 Without a doubt, families are critical stakeholders.
 We need and want them to be involved and that means providing many different access points for connection.
 For some families that will be through text, phone calls, daily reflection logs, school events, and/or classroom websites.

 - Guest Readers: Having a standing-offer for families to be a guest reader is one way for them to invest in our classrooms.
 I always ask families schedule a visit (typically 10-15 minutes at the end of the day or right before/after lunch).
 Some will bring a favorite book with them, others show up ready to read a book chosen by the teacher (or class).
 That’s okay.
-There is never any shame in the read-aloud game.
 Sometimes our readers share their book in English and other times in their native language.
 That’s okay, too.
 Again, no shame in the read-aloud game.
 You volunteered.
 You showed up.
 Your kid is now beaming.
 This matters.

 - Take-home Book Bags: Providing students access to high-quality trade books at home and school matters.
 From bus rides to waiting in the gym in the mornings to afternoon dismissal book bags can be used at home or at school.
 Reading should be daily part of every student’s life, and these bags help families maintain this routine.